 - Prosecuted a trading standards and fraud case on behalf of the local authority, with 14 complainants.

-- Represented a 67 year old woman charged with theft of jewellery and almost £20,000 cash from her 87 year old aunt: the trial concluded on day 4 when the prosecution offered no further evidence.
+- Defended a 67-year-old woman charged with theft of jewellery and almost £20,000 cash from her 87-year-old aunt: the trial concluded on day 4 when the prosecution offered no further evidence.

 - Prosecuted a solicitor who stole £400,000 from two elderly clients.

-- Represented a defendant in a multi-defendant theft and drugs conspiracy case, involving vulnerable witnesses and vulnerable defendants.
+- Defended a woman in a multi-defendant theft and drugs conspiracy case, involving vulnerable witnesses and vulnerable defendants.

-- Represented a woman who was alleged to be the ringleader in a substantial conspiracy to supply Class A drugs: after legal argument, the charge was reduced and the defendant received a community based sentence.
+- Defended woman who was alleged to be the ringleader in a substantial conspiracy to supply Class A drugs: after legal argument, the charge was reduced and the defendant received a community based sentence.

 - Junior Counsel for the Crown in a multi-defendant murder case, teenagers accused (with their partners) of stabbing their father; the appeal, joined with other cases, became one of the leading authorities on knife-related murder; R -v- Marlon Kelly and others .

-Experienced in a wide variety of regulatory matters, having represented a number of local authorities and lay clients in cases ranging from liquor licensing to fish labeling regulations.
+Experienced in a wide variety of regulatory matters, having represented a number of local authorities and lay clients in cases ranging from liquor licensing to fish labelling regulations.

 - Early experience of the s.28 procedure for pre-recorded cross-examination of vulnerable witnesses (through the pilot scheme in Liverpool).